LATITUDE

 You'll find this wine area right in Tuscany's middle, with Chianti up north and Brunello di Montalcino to the west.
 What makes wines from here special is how the height of the land, weather, and soil work together.

-Grape vines grow between 820 and 1,970 feet high, creating different small weather zones that help the grapes grow well.
+Grape vines grow between 820 and 1,970 feet over sea level, creating different small weather zones that help the grapes grow well.
 The area has mild weather—warm in summer and cool in winter—perfect for growing Grechetto, Malvasia, Trebbiano, and Sangiovese grapes.

 The ground here has clay mixed with limestone, which allows for excess water to flow away easily and keeps just enough water for the vines to grow good grapes.